Rohan7501/Super-Resolution/README.md

 # Training:
 Edit the path of training data and testing data folders in "data.py.
-Run main.py
+Optional: Edit the path where you want to store the models Run main.py

+Pre-traained models:
+You can access the pre-trained models from this drive link: https://drive.google.com/drive/folders/1fRZq8g9IX6ltdn892OBZY3Le6MOu3SuL?usp=sharing

 # Testing/Super resolving an image:
 Run super_resolve.py with following arguments -